rentry/rentry.github.io/_posts/2022-08-20-about-wyoming.md

 Why?
 Coal, and lots of it.
 Where is this coal?
 [Largely on federal land](https://revenuedata.doi.gov/explore?dataType=Revenue&location=NF%2CNA%2CWY&mapLevel=State&offshoreRegions=false&period=Calendar%20Year&year=2021), of course.

 One of my mother’s 8 sisters lives in Gillette, and so we would stay there during our many trips.
-I distinctly remember my aunt making us vacuum every day in exchange for staying there.
+I distinctly remember my aunt asking us vacuum every day in exchange for staying there.
 It turns out when you live in the coal capital of the U.S., there’s coal dust _everywhere_.

 ### Coal capital of the U.S. (thanks feds!)